Israel takes steps to decriminalize marijuana

 Speaking at a news conference in Tel Aviv, Erdan said the plan would usher in a "shift to decriminalization with responsibility."

-Some US states and European countries already have embraced this approach, with a few even going as far as to legalize marijuana for recreational use.
+Some European countries and US states already have embraced this approach, with a few even going as far as to legalize marijuana for recreational use.

 The proposal comes on the heels of a Justice Ministry recommendation that marijuana use not be prosecuted criminally, but instead fined or punished by administrative sanctions.